speardragon/speardragon.github.io/_posts/Computer Science/Data structure and algorithm with Python/2022-05-16-[자료구조와 알고리즘] Dynamic Programming.md

 11-19

 We typically apply dynamic programming to **optimization problems**. <mark>Such problems can have many possible solutions.</mark> Each solution has a value, and we wish to find a solution with the optimal (minumum or maximum) value.
-We call such a solution an optimal solution to the problem, as opposed to the optimal solution, since there may be several solutions that achieve the optimal value.
+We call such a solution an optimal solution to the problem, as opposed to the **optimal solution**, since there may be several solutions that achieve **the optimal value**.

+- optimal value로 부터 optimal solution을 만들어나간다.

-When developing a dynamic-programming algorithm, we fllow a sequence of four steps:
+When developing a dynamic-programming algorithm, we flow a sequence of four steps:

 1. Characterize the structure of an optimal solution.
 2. Recursively define the value of an optimal solution.